 © Depositphotos

 Did you know it houses the longest stretch of mangrove forest on Florida’s east coast?
 And for you history fans, the park’s underwater Maritime Heritage Trail offers shipwrecks dating back centuries.
-So whether you’re casing it out by kayak or pretending to be Jacques Cousteau underwater, Biscayne offers a slice of paradise; hold the coconut!
+So, whether you’re casing it out by kayak or pretending to be Jacques Cousteau underwater, Biscayne offers a slice of paradise.

 Great Basin National Park, Nevada